aspatti1257/CellLineAnalyzer/README.md

 `is_classifier`: 0 for regression, 1 for classification

+`num_threads`* : Optional integer representing the number of threads to use for multi-processing operations.
+Defaults to
+                 the number of CPUs on your computer.
+Cannot exceed this value.

 `skip_rf`* : Optionally skip Random Forest analysis.
 Defaults to False.

 `skip_linear_svm`* : Optionally skip Linear Support Vector Machine analysis.
 Defaults to False.